bejranonda/Emergency-Flood-Prediction/README.md

 ## Acknowledgments

-This project was developed under emergency conditions to serve the people of Bangkok during one of Thailand's worst natural disasters.
+This project was developed under emergency conditions to serve the people in Thailand during one of Thailand's worst natural disasters.
 Special thanks to all who contributed data, provided feedback, and helped disseminate the predictions to those in need.